Read time 10 minutes

 Drawbacks of the manual methods

-There are several manual methods that can be used to export Windows Live Mail emails to Outlook on another computer.
-However, these methods have a number of drawbacks.
+Generally, users use several manual methods to export Windows Live Mail emails to Outlook on another computer.
+However, these methods can not always be effective, and they have several drawbacks, including-

-Another drawback is that manual methods can be prone to errors.
-If you make even a small mistake when following the instructions, it can result in your emails being exported incorrectly or not at all.
+- They are prone to errors and mistakes.
+If you make even a tiny mistake while following the instructions, it can result in your emails being exported incorrectly or not at all.
+Or worse, losing your precious data.

-Finally, the manual methods may not work if your email account settings have been changed.
-If your email account has been switched to a different provider or you have changed any of the settings, the manual methods may not work.
+- Finally, the manual methods may not work if your email account settings have been changed.
+If your email account has been switched to a different provider or you have changed any settings, these methods might fail.

 Method #3 Kernel for EML to PST

 It is a common knowledge that Windows Live Mail items are stored on the system in EML format.
 As shown previously in Method#1, the WLM has the inbuilt capability to export emails to MS Exchange, but it doesn’t maintain the hierarchy.
 Moreover, Method#1 requires the knowledge of two email clients, and there are high chances of data loss.
 Moving on to Method #2, as we have seen, it is purely manual.
 One has to manually transfer and Drag & Drop the emails to a newly formed outlook folder.
-Therefore, it can be termed as time-consuming and involves high-risk of data loss.
+All the manual methods are time-consuming and involve a high risk of data loss.
 It is hence recommended to use a professional third-party tool.
 One such efficient tool is Kernel for EML to PST Converter.
 The tool automatically displays all the EML files of the PC.
 The end product is a single PST file containing the WLM mailbox items.
 So, it is easy to transfer the emails to another PC.
 Also, it keeps the original structure, formatting, and properties of the mailbox items.
 It even allows the export of converted EML directly to cloud-based Office 365.
 Here is how it works:

 - Launch Kernel for EML to PST.
 The left panel shows the hierarchical structure of directories on your system.
 You can either locate the folder containing the EML files manually or use the Find option to scan your local drives for the EML files.